CosmicStarr/FirstScalaProject/README.md

 Usage=>

 Once you download Intellij, Unzip the project file and open it with Intellij.
-Run the firstFilter class and the project should start boot up.
+Run the firstFilter class and the project should boot up.

 Contributors=>